giantswarm/docs/src/content/getting-started/cloud-provider-accounts/vmware-vsphere/_index.md

 If you want to leverage failure domains at the host level where a group of hosts is a failure domain (stretched cluster, racks, PDU distribution...), CAPV will need to work with Anti-Affinity rules.

-As a result the user requires the following permissions: `Host > Edit > Modifiy cluster`
+As a result the user requires the following permissions: `Host > Edit > Modify cluster`

 ## Networking